Let me introduce myself

 I love puppies, donuts, leather jackets, floating in any kind of body of water, and inspiring my clients to do more than they ever imagined.

 I’m based in Winnipeg, Manitoba—the heart of the Canadian prairies.
 My husband is an illustrator and we are both self-employed.
 We’ve been sharing the same living and workspace for 7 years and have loved nearly every single minute of it!
 Over the years, we’ve found various strategies to balance intense workloads, family obligations, social lives and—most importantly‚ our relationship.
 On any given day, you will find us working at our dinner table, playing with our son and dog, and having 90’s dance parties.

 I’ve wanted to be a designer and a business owner since I was a child.
-When I was 13, my aunt hired me to create the logo for her tanning salon and I was hooked!
+When I was a teenager, my aunt hired me to create the logo for her tanning salon and I was hooked!
 Since then, my burning passion has been helping women build their dream business.
 My career took a few twists and turns—working at a marketing agency, a stint as an educational assistant, going to university to be a teacher and dropping out (twice!)—but I always had some freelance design projects going.
 In June of 2013, I quit my agency job and went out on my own.
 Bloom + Brilliance was born and I was finally the owner of a design studio—just like I’d always wanted to be.

 In my 15 years as a professional designer, I’ve worked with entrepreneurs from all over the world.
 My amazing clients are from as far as Vancouver, Toronto, San Francisco, New York, Hong Kong, Melbourne—and as close to home as my own neighbourhood.
 They’re at all stages of their business: work-at-home-moms women working to turn their side hustle into a career, and those looking to bring their established business to the next level.